1992–93 Philadelphia Flyers season: Draft picks

-NHL Entry Draft
+NHL entry draft

-Philadelphia's picks at the 1992 NHL Entry Draft, which was held at the Montreal Forum in Montreal, Quebec, on June 20, 1992.
+Philadelphia's picks at the 1992 NHL entry draft, which was held at the Montreal Forum in Montreal, Quebec, on June 20, 1992.
 The Flyers traded their third-round pick, 55th overall, Brian Dobbin, Gord Murphy, and their 1993 fourth-round pick to the Boston Bruins for Garry Galley, Wes Walz and the Bruins' 1993 third-round pick on January 2, 1992.
 They also traded their fourth-round pick, 79th overall, and Murray Craven to the Hartford Whalers for Kevin Dineen on November 13, 1991.

-NHL Supplemental Draft
+NHL supplemental draft

-Philadelphia's picks at the 1992 NHL Supplemental Draft on June 19, 1992.
+Philadelphia's picks at the 1992 NHL supplemental draft on June 19, 1992.

 Farm teams

 The Flyers were affiliated with the Hershey Bears of the American Hockey League.
 Led by Tim Tookey's 108-point season, Hershey finished 5th in their division and missed the playoffs.